Administration and Finance

 This policy applies equally to records that exist in electronic or paper form.
 It is the content and function of an email message or electronic record that determines its retention period.
 Users should retain or dispose of electronic records according to the requirements of the applicable retention schedule attached to this policy just as they would paper records.

-University Records kept in electronic form must be stored on network servers, not individual computer or other device hard drives.
+University Records kept in electronic form must be stored on University network servers, or with external services approved by or under contract with the University, but not on individual computers or other devices.
 Consistent with the University’s Information Technology Policy, each University Record should be stored in a manner that is accessible by more than one authorized user of the Record, so that the Record remains accessible in the absence of one of those users.

 Generally, University records should not be kept in email.
 The University’s email system is not intended for record keeping or storage purposes, and backup tapes are overwritten periodically – generally every 30 days.
 If an email or attachment to an email contains a document that must be retained under this policy, the user must assure that the record is kept in the file or database in which records of the same type generally are kept (for example, material in an email that should be part of a student record must be kept where the school keeps student records, not in individual users’ email boxes).